gholler-sopra/hydrator-plugins/core-plugins/docs/ErrorCollector-errortransform.md

 Description
 -----------
-Error Collector is an open source accelerator that takes errors emitted from the previous stage of the pipeline and flattens them by adding an error message, code, and stage to the record and outputting the result.
+Error Collector is an open source accelerator that takes errors emitted from the previous stage of the pipeline and flattens them by adding to the record a message, code, and stage pertaining to the error and then outputting the result.

 Use Case
 --------